MikeBishop/http-layering/draft-bishop-http-layering.md

 *to each hostname* and gain an arbitrary amount of parallelism, to the detriment of functional congestion control.

-There were further attempts to improve the use of TCP in HTTP/1.1.
+There were further attempts to improve the use of TCP.
+Pipelining, also introduced in HTTP/1.1, allowed the client to eliminate the round-trip that was incurred between the end of the server's response to one request and the server's receipt of the client's next request.
-HTTP Pipelining allowed the client to eliminate the round-trip that was incurred between the end of the server's response to one request and the server's receipt of the client's next request.
-However, pipelining suffers from head-of-line blocking since a request on a different connection might complete sooner.
+However, pipelining increases the problem of head-of-line blocking since a request on a different connection might complete sooner.
 The client's inability to predict the length of requested actions limited the usefulness of pipelining.

 SMUX {{w3c-smux}} allowed the use of a single TCP connection to carry multiple channels over which HTTP could be carried.